 Style.
-The student must write the thesis according to the guidelines in the current Graduate College Style Manual.
-The Style Manual is available from the Graduate College or at:
+The student must write the thesis according to the guidelines in the current Graduate College Style Manual, available from the Graduate College or at: http://gradcollege.okstate.edu/student/thesis/default.html.

-http://gradcollege.okstate.edu/student/thesis/default.html.
 A Graduate College staff member will be available for advice on formatting for binding and microfilming.